Scientific papers are accepted to SECR on a competitive basis and only together with a talk delivered in person by one of the authors.

 The article should be submitted by 20th of August along with the talk proposal.
 For more details see Call For Speakers.

-The conference proceedings are planned to be published in the ACM digital library, which makes them available to other members of the wide scientific community.
+The conference proceedings will be published in the ACM digital library, which makes them available to other members of the wide scientific community.
 The purpose of publishing an article in the scientific cited databases is to disseminate information about the results of your research among the global community.

 Next section is about SECR program committee expectations from the proposals.

 The information in this article should be:

 Dublicated publication, plagiarism and self-plagiarism are not allowed.
 It is very important to relate your work to what has already been done in this area.
 It is necessary to search for analogues (not just “google it” but search the scientific sources).

 If this is a small local improvement of the existing system, or has a hypothesis which was not yet been tested, is it worth the article?

 - Backed by research results.

 The length of the article: 5-10 pages.

 - The significance of the presented work for a scientific audience is unclear.